 My research can be broadly characterised as empirical research of linguistic variation in translated and non-translated texts.
 The overall aim of my research (and the research I supervise) is to get a better insight into the complex interaction of social norms and bilingual cognition in translators.
 To that end, I draw on descriptive, methodological and theoretical insights from usage-based linguistics, sociolinguistics and psycholinguistics.

-Research topics I am currently dealing with are norm conformity (normalisation) and shining through in corpus-based translation studies as well as a variety of syntax-oriented topics in Dutch language studies: variable word order in Dutch verb clusters and PP placement in Dutch.
+Research topics I have been dealing with in the past are: subject placement in French and Dutch, optional 'that' in English, the genitive and dative alternation in Dutch and English, variable word order in Dutch verb clusters and PP placement in Dutch.
 Most of the studies I conduct are corpus-based and use advanced quantitative methods (logistic regression, mixed-effects modelling, correspondence analysis...).
 See the projects and publications page for more information.

-My teaching includes BA and MA courses on translation studies, norms and variation in the Dutch language area, text analysis, written proficiency and website design.
-Occasionally, I teach PhD courses on advanced (quantitative) methods for corpus linguistics.
+My teaching includes BA and MA courses on (empirical) translation studies, Dutch sociolinguistics, translation revision and website design.
+I also regularly teach PhD courses on advanced (quantitative) methods for corpus linguistics.

-If you are interested in reading one of my papers, please do not hesitate to contact me via email.
-Some of the papers can be downloaded via my Academia webpage.
+If you are interested in reading one of my papers, please contact me via email.